The Plague (2025 film): Production

 Initially, when Joel Edgerton received the script by Charlie Polinger, he wanted to direct the film; however, Polinger wanted to, with Edgerton instead offering to help get it made.
 Polinger set out to "capture a social dread and vulnerability of your body and something you don't see as much with boys because it requires a certain vulnerability to be an object of terror in that way", and cites The Shining, Full Metal Jacket, and Beau Travail as primary sources of inspiration.

 The film was shot on 35 mm film in Bucharest, Romania.

 Release

 The film had its world premiere at the 2025 Cannes Film Festival on May 16, 2025, in the Un Certain Regard section.
-In August 2025, Independent Film Company acquired North American distribution rights to the film, scheduling it for a theatrical release in the United States on December 24, 2025, before expanding nationwide on January 2, 2026.
+In August 2025, Independent Film Company acquired North American distribution rights to the film, giving it a theatrical release in the United States on December 24, 2025, before expanding nationwide on January 2, 2026.

 In addition to Cannes, the film played at the Deauville American Film Festival, Fantastic Fest, Sitges Film Festival, Chicago International Film Festival, AFI Fest, SCAD Savannah Film Festival, Miami Film Festival, St. Louis International Film Festival, and many others.

 Reception

 Critical response

 The film was met with critical acclaim and a warm reception at Cannes.
-It received an eleven minute standing ovation.
-It was highlighted as a favorite by pop star Charli XCX and was described as "perhaps the hottest American film at the festival".
+It received an eleven minute standing ovation, making it the longest standing ovation for both a debut director and a film competing within the Un Certain Regard section in the history of the festival.
+It was described as "perhaps the hottest American film at the festival".

+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on 21 critics, indicating "generally favorable" reviews.